Explain the name: why 2004?

 G2004, Generation, Generation 2004: what does it mean?

 We realise that our name is not as transparent as it could be.
 The ‘2004’ in Generation 2004 is a reference to the 2004 Kinnock reform of the rules for staff across all EU institutions, the staff regulations.
 This reform process was then repeated in 2014 and could potentially be repeated in the future.
-While the reopening of the staff regulations is not obligatory, it is always a possibility.
+While the reopening of the staff regulations is not obligatory, it is always a possibility and will inevitably happen at some point.

 The reasoning behind the two reforms which have taken place so far is the Multiannual Financial Framework budget: heading 7 relates to European public administration costs.
 The Member States push for budget savings via the Council and generalised reworkings of the staff regulations have, so far, been one part of the outcome.

-Those savings have been made by reducing working conditions for everyone in general and then further by reducing specific benefits for those who are recruited afterwards.
+Those savings have been made by reducing working conditions for everyone in general and then further by reducing specific benefits for those who are recruited after each reform.
 In short, with each reform staff have lost out, with those recruited later losing out most.

 ‘Since the 2014 reform of the Staff Regulations, the share of active staff members falling under the pre-2004 rules decreased from 36% to 19% whilst active staff members falling under the rules in place since 1 January 2014 represent almost 48% of active staff members …’ (8319/23, Brussels, 14 April 2023)